-Children and young people may be harmful to one another in a number of ways which would be classified as peer-on-peer abuse.
-The purpose of this guidance is to explore the many forms of peer-on-peer abuse and include a planned and supportive response to the issues.
+Children and young people may be harmful to one another in a number of ways which would be classified as Child-On-Child Abuse.
+The purpose of this guidance is to explore the many forms of Child-On-Child Abuse and include a planned and supportive response to the issues.

-At Ellwood Community Primary School, we have the following policies (not exhaustive) in place that should be read in conjunction with this policy:
+At Ellwood Community Primary School, we have the following policies [not exhaustive] in place that should be read in conjunction with this policy:

 - Child Protection and Safeguarding Policy

 - Anti-Bullying Policy and Hate Crime

 - Online Safety and Acceptable Use Policy

-- Children Missing from Education [CME] Policy
+- 'Children who are absent from education' Policy

 - Behaviour Policy

-- Personal Social Health Education [PSHE] + Relationships and Sex Education [RSE] Policy
+- Personal Social Health Education [PSHE] [Life Skills] + Relationships and Sex Education [RSE] Policy

-Framework and Legislation
+tramework and Legislation